nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-intro.md

 Now that we have created our repo using create-react-app and modified the file structure to fit our needs, its time to take a deeper look at what we have and how things work.

 ## What is class?/What is constructor?
-# Intro to React
-Now that we have created our repo using create-react-app and modified the file structure to fit our needs, its time to take a deeper look at what we have and how things work.

-## What is class?/What is constructor?
 - A constructor: special javascript object that has functions and properties defined on it.
 - A class: this is essentially fancy function - ok article [here](https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e)